leafsapien/crowdfunding_backend/README.md

 # Crowdfunding Back End
 by Anaya Dodge

+Deployed front end project link: <https://harveztcirkle.netlify.app/>

 > In order to interact with this content using Insomnia, you must first activate your Virtual machine and turn on your Server using the following commands in the terminal:
 > - ". venv/Scripts/activate" (when in same folder location at /venv/)
 > - "python manage.py runserver" (when in same folder location as manage.py)

 ## Project Requirements
-- [x] (1/2 done - Front end site coming next) Be separated into two distinct projects: an API built using the Django Rest Framework and a website built using React.
+- [x] Be separated into two distinct projects: an API built using the Django Rest Framework and a website built using React.
 - [x] Have a unique and creative project name (bonus points for puns and missing vowels!).
 - [x] Define a clear target audience for the platform.
 - [x] Implement user accounts with the following attributes: